Lauda Air Italy

 Lauda Air S.p.A. was an Italian leisure charter airline headquartered in Milan and based at Milan Malpensa Airport.

 History

 The airline was a sister company of the Austrian Lauda Air and operated long haul charter services to the Caribbean, South America, Africa, Maldives and Thailand, mainly out of Milan Malpensa Airport.
 Lauda Air Italy was merged into the then newly established Livingston Energy Flight in 2003.

 Fleet

 During its existence, Lauda Air Italy operated the following aircraft:

+Logo and livery

+The branding identity of Lauda Air Italy had minor differences from the Austrian Lauda Air, with the uppercase letter L being partially green to represent the Italian tricolour.